Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 practices, techniques, ethical issues, and outcomes all associated with data" [@japec2015big].

-The value of the new types of data for social science is quite substantial.
+While the term "big data" may be a buzzword, what's real is the significant value of new types of data and new methods for social science .
 Personal data has been hailed as the "new oil" of the twenty-first century, and the benefits to policy, society, and public opinion research are undeniable [@greenwood2014].
 Policymakers have found that detailed data on human beings can be used to reduce crime,